cybertraining-dsc/fa20-523-301/project/project.md

 **Figure 5:** Injury Length in Days over Player Games Played that Season

-**Figures 6,7,8** attempt to demosntrate if any relationship exists visually between a players Injury length and their age, weight, or height.
+**Figures 6,7,8** attempt to demonstrate if any relationship exists visually between a player's injury length and their age, weight, or height.
 For the most part **Figure 6** shows most severe injuries occurring to younger players, which could make sense considering they can perform more difficult moves or have more stamina than older players.
 Some severe injuries still exist among the older players, this also makes sense considering their bodies have been under stress for many years and are more prone to injury.
 It should be noted that there are more players in the league that fall into the younger age bucket than the older ages.
 It is difficult to identify any pattern on **Figure 7**.
 If anything the graph is somewhat normally shaped similar to the heights of players across the league.
 Suprisingly the injuries on **Figure 8** are clustered a bit towards the left, being the lighter players.
 This could be explained through the fact that the lighter players are often more athletic and perform more strenuous moves than heavier players.
 It is also somewhat surprising since the argument that heavier players are putting more strain on their bodies could be used as a reason why heavier players would have worse injuries.
+One possible explanation could be the musculature adding more of the dense body mass could add protection to weakened joints.
+More investigation would be needed to identify an exact reason.

 ![Injury Length in Days over Player Age that Season](https://github.com/cybertraining-dsc/fa20-523-301/raw/master/project/images/injurylength_playerage.png)